Cleaning & Organizing

-Flat surfaces like counters, tables, and dressers are like magnets for clutter—a recipe for these signs your home is stressing you out.
+Flat surfaces like counters, tables, and dressers are like magnets for clutter.
 Stop the mess before it begins by finding a permanent home for objects instead of dumping them down without a second thought.
 Keep your eyes peeled for things like toiletries and kitchen appliances that you or your family forgot to put away, and “dive in as needed to keep them clean,” Becker says.
-Check out these other 13 tricks for decluttering your kitchen counter.

 They weed out junk mail

 Don’t even let junk mail hit your countertop—throw it straight into the recycling bin.
-After all, junk mail is another of these 10 unnecessary items you should trash because they’re nothing but clutter.
+After all, junk mail just builds up and becomes nothing but clutter.
 By getting rid of promotional mail before it’s open, you’ll save time and might be less tempted to buy things you don’t need.
-Don’t miss these other 32 invisible ways you get tricked into buying more.
+Check out these other 13 tricks for decluttering your kitchen counter.

 They keep dishes out of the sink

-A big stack of dirty dishes is ugly and unappetizing, and just another of these sloppy-looking kitchen organizing mistakes.
+A big stack of dirty dishes is ugly and unappetizing.
 Put plates and silverware straight in the dishwasher when you’re done eating to keep them from piling up.
 Better yet, wash them by hand to get them from sink to shelf even sooner, Becker says.
-Find out once and for all which is better: dishwasher or hand-washing.
+Learn the other sloppy-looking kitchen organizing mistakes you’re making.

 They go out of their way to find garbage

 Use every trash day as a reminder to hunt through your house for anything that can be dumped, Becker says.
-Take stock of your fridge, go through old files, finally organize your junk drawer, or find some of these 43 cluttering items you should get rid of ASAP.
-If you’re having trouble letting go, try this 5-second trick to cut clutter for good.
+Take stock of your fridge, go through old files, or finally organize your junk drawer.

 They recycle magazines and newspapers

 No need to hang on to an entire publication just because there was one recipe you’d like to save or one article you want to show your partner.
 Clip those pages and give them a home (recipes in your recipe box, saved reads on your partner’s bedside table, etc.), then toss the rest so you don’t end up with huge stacks of magazines.
-Learn more storage hacks to finally get organized.
+Learn more unnecessary items you should trash right now.

 They make space for coats

 “There’s a good reason why coats, boots, and outerwear end up scattered throughout your home.
 It’s because your coat closet is so full that it’s a hassle to put things away and retrieve them quickly,” Becker says.
-That’s just one more reason the most successful people wear the same thing every day.
 Clean out your closet so there’s space on the floor for your shoes and open hangers where you can find jackets without pulling everything out.
-To start the purge, find out how to know what to keep when cleaning out a closet.
+To start the purge, find out how to know what to get rid of when cleaning out a closet.

 They scan the house every night